-The AS350 helicopter which took off from Katra helipad in Jammu crashed a few minutes later.
-An eye witness saw a fire, some saw smoke, bird but the AAIB investigation eliminated everything except the bird.
-They drew 3 possible scenarios of a bird strike which could permanently to temporarily incapacitate the pilot leading to the accident.
+The AS350 helicopter which took off from the Katra helipad in Jammu in 2015, crashed a few minutes later.
+An eyewitness saw a fire, some saw smoke, bird but the AAIB investigation eliminated everything except the bird.
+They drew 3 possible scenarios of a bird strike speculative that could permanently temporarily incapacitate the pilot leading to the accident.
 Finally, they chose one and closed the investigation.

 Some very obvious clues and cues were disregarded.
 Basic investigative techniques were not used probably, they had already decided the course of action.

 After the Ghatkopar King Air C90 accident, I had submitted a technical report and on account of new evidence asked the Civil Aviation Ministry to reinvestigate the accident under clause 15 of the Aircraft (Investigation of Accidents and Incidents) Rules, 2017 by instituting a court of inquiry.

 There has been no response from the MoCA.
 Nevertheless, I submitted the 2nd report and am working on a third one.
 I hope that there is a collective effort to improve the system and we all benefit from it.